BudgetAirpods/InsanityRemastered/README.md

 ### Losing Sanity:
    - Being alone inside the facility will cause you to lose sanity.
-   - You will lose *A lot* of sanity when you are experiencing a panic attack.
    - During the Light Shutoff hallucination, you will lose a bit more sanity than normal.
    - Certain hallucinations can cause more sanity loss.
    - (MIGHT ADD) When going deeper into the facility, you will lose more sanity.
 (The further you are from an exit, the more sanity you will lose).

 ### Gaining Sanity:
    - Flashlights will reduce the sanity drain amount when turned on, making them really useful in this mod.
-   - Consuming pills will reset your insanity level entirely.
    - Being around players will allow your sanity to regen when inside the facility.
 Better buddy up!
+   - (PLANNED)Consuming pills will reset your insanity level entirely.
    - (WILL ADD SOON) Being near any light source will also reduce sanity loss.

 **There are now three levels of insanity.
 High, Medium, and Low.**